From Xojo Documentation(Redirected from UserGuide:iOS Container Control)

 There are two project items that can be used as containers for other controls.
-They are: Container Control and Custom Table Cell.
-For creating a layout, they both work they same: you drag the controls you want into the layout for the Container Control or the Custom Table Cell.
+They are: Container control and MobileTableCustomCell.
+For creating a layout, they both work they same: you drag the controls you want into the layout for the Container control or the MobileTableCustomCell.

-There are many great reasons to use Container Controls in your projects instead of creating windows with lots and lots of controls.
+There are many great reasons to use Container controls in your projects instead of creating windows with lots and lots of controls.

-- Even more generically, you can create your own custom controls using Container Controls.
+Even more generically, you can create your own custom controls using Container controls.

 Custom Table Cell

-A Custom Table Cell is used with a Table to display a custom cell containing your own controls and layout.
+A MobileTableCustomCell is used with a iOSMobileTable to display a custom cell containing your own controls and layout.
 For more information on this refer to the Custom Cell Data section of the Working with Tables topic.